-If you need immediate protection from your accused contact SPD (9-1-1 or 206.625.5011).
+If you need immediate protection from your abuser, contact ACPD (9-1-1 or 703.558.2222).

 Consider ways to leave your present situation safely.
-The police will assist you in obtaining an Emergency Restraining Order valid until the next court business day.
-Once the order has been issued you will be given a copy and the police will attempt to serve a copy to the accused.
+The police can assist you in obtaining an Emergency Protective Order valid for 72 hours or until the next court business day, whichever is later.
+Once the order has been issued you will be given a copy and the police will attempt to serve a copy to the abuser.

-Violation of Domestic Violence Protection Order is a crime.
-If a person subject to an order violates it, call the police immediately (9-1-1 or 206.625.5011).
+Violation of a Protective Order is a crime.
+If a person subject to an order violates it, call the police immediately (9-1-1 or 703.558.2222).
 Explain to the police that the subject of a restraining order has violated it and you need help right away.
 If the subject has left the scene, try to provide the direction of flight and a physical clothing description.